 Long hair should be tied back and earrings either removed or taped over for safety.

 Each group will have three guided reading sessions each week.
 These books won’t be sent home as they will be needed at school.
-However the children will have a book from the school library to take home as it is imperative that children are reading for pleasure and continuing to develop their reading and comprehension skills (bring to school on a Tuesday to be changed).
+However the children will have a book from the school library to take home as it is imperative that children are reading for pleasure and continuing to develop their reading and comprehension skills (bring to school on a Tuesday to be changed every two weeks).

 Home Learning Challenge